HeroldKiraly/HeroldKiraly/README.md

 ### Hi there 👋, my name is Herold.
 #### I am studying Front End Development through Codecademy

-Aspiring Front End Developer to try to make the web a better place one line of code at a time.

 Skills: JS / HTML / CSS

 - 🔭 I’m currently working on Codecademy Front End Dev Course